How Your Marital Problems Cause Anxiety in Children?

 It’s not the fact that their parents divorced that caused the problems.
 Rather it is often due to how things were handled before, during, and after the divorce.

-It is often the actions of parents that are inappropriate and that damage children when a divorce takes place.
+It is often the inappropriate actions of parents that damage children perception when a divorce takes place.
 The image of seeing your dad call your mom hateful names, or of your mother throwing dishes isn’t something that a child will soon forget.
 Dealing with issues surrounding a divorce will be difficult, but do your best to protect your children from seeing them.